-- Vertical navigation - A vertical navigation makes browsing websites on a mobile device easier as opposed to a horizontal navigation where scrolling sideways to view the navigation bar can be cumbersome.
+- Vertical navigation - A vertical navigation makes browsing websites on a mobile device easier as opposed to horizontal navigation where scrolling sideways to view the navigation bar can be cumbersome.
 The vertical navigation should be kept simple and, as with the CTAs, the clickable areas should be large enough to avoid misclicks.

 - Click-to-call functionality - Click-to-call functionality makes it easy for web visitors to call your business immediately when browsing on a mobile device.

 - Maps - Add a map of your business location on your website.
 If a customer is viewing your website on her phone, she will be able to see where you’re located and get directions to your business!